 When a physician is concerned that a patient has multiple injuries, the first step is to diagnose them properly.
-While an x-ray is a fast, cheap, and reliable tool to diagnose bone fractures, such as tibial and femur fractures, it isn’t always the best tool to identify some of the injuries that are associated with these bone fractures in auto vs. pedestrian accidents.
+While an x-ray is a fast, cheap, and reliable tool to diagnose bone fractures, such as tibial and femur fractures, it isn’t always the best tool to identify some of the injuries associated with these bone fractures in auto vs. pedestrian accidents.
 There are other tools that a physician may want to employ, such as an ultrasound scan or an MRI.
 Patients that have ruptured internal organs may be leaking fluid into their abdominal cavity.
-This could be picked up on an ultrasound scan, which is just as fast as an x-ray yet doesn’t require any radiation.
-Patients that have a brain and spinal injury may need an MRI to get a better look at the soft tissue.The Study Results
+This could be picked up on an ultrasound scan, which is just as fast as an x-ray yet doesn’t require radiation.
+Patients with a brain and spinal injury may need an MRI to better look at the soft tissue.The Study Results

 Of the 6,600 patients that were analyzed:

 - Close to 30 percent of them had some sort of tibial or femur fracture.

 - About 20 percent of the patients had suffered a tibial fracture.